ViCCo-Group/thingsvision/docs/GettingStarted.md

     batch=batch,
     module_name=module_name,
-    flatten_acts=True, # flatten 2D feature maps from an early convolutional or attention layer output_type="tensor", # optionally set the output type of the feature matrix )
+    flatten_acts=True, # flatten 2D feature maps from an early convolutional or attention layer )
   ... # whatever post-processing you want to add to the extracted features
 ```